mathisbot/homomorph-rust/README.md

 Homomorphic encryption allows computations to be performed on encrypted data without decrypting it, preserving the privacy of the data.
 Homomorphic encryption is still a subject of research today, and no system that is both secure and efficient has yet been found.

-I might also rethink the system to use binary representation of numbers instead of polynomials for increased performance but same outcome.
+I might also rewrite the system to use binary representation of numbers instead of polynomials for increased performance but same outcome.

 ## Features